-Regular practice of this asana combined with slow and deep breathing, improves your posture.
-Salamba Bhujangasana also provides relief from neck and back pains.
+Regular practice of this asana combined with slow and deep breathing improves your posture.
+Salamba Bhujangasana also provide relief from neck and back pains.
 It releases tension from the upper back.

 This pose enhances your blood circulation.
 Also, it gives your kidneys a gentle massage and stimulates your adrenal glands.

 Apart from that, the Sphinx Pose activates your nervous system and boosts the functioning of your nerves.
 It also expands your chest area.
 This provides more room for breathing and improves your lung capacity.

 Salamba Bhujangasana rejuvenates the body and is a moderate heart opener.
 It activates the Heart (Anahata) Chakra.
 The opening of the Heart Chakra eases depression, helps the practitioner develop a positive outlook towards life, and also increases self-love.